 A veteran performer Frankie “Bones” Shenave started his first band, Pony Express in 1985 with his good friend Tony Furtado, playing acoustic guitar and upright bass.
 Later down the road he toured with Furtado, Matt Flinner, and David Grier on a U.S/U.K tour in 1993.
 After a break from the music scene to finish college, he found his way back into the spotlight playing electric bass with local bands The Charlie Murphy Band and Keith Douglas & The Rhythm Critters.
 Finding his way back to his roots, he picked up his guitar again after 20 years venturing out as a solo artist playing his originals at the local open mics.
-It was at these open mics his path crossed with his future band mates: Jeff Mirocha (Bass), Mark Waterford (Acoustic Guitar), Doug Buenz (Electric Guitar) and Michael Merritt (Drums) ~ Frankie Bones & Fire Hazard was born.
+It was at these open mics his path crossed with his future band mates: Jeff Mirocha (Bass), Mark Waterford (Acoustic Guitar), Bill Ziegler (Drums) and the Frankie Bones Project was born.

 With over a dozen original compositions, he stretches many genres.
-Anticipating the release of his debut CD “Living in a Bottle” this summer, Frankie Bones and Fire Hazard will be on tour traveling the local wine bar circuit with their grand show in September at the “Friday Nights Live” concert series at the Bankhead Theatre!
+With the release of his debut CD “Living in a Bottle” the Frankie Bones Project will be following up with some videos of the band……keep your eyes open!